wizmo2/TAudio-Case/README.md

 ![Case Model](case/t_player.png)

 ### Configuration
-**At time of writing, you will need to use build and flash the [TAudio1.6 branch](https://github.com/wizmo2/squeezelite-esp32) in my repository (until the led_visu components are merged)**
+**UPDATE:  The led_vu is merged.
+At time of writing, you will need to use build and flash the master-v43 (until the next release)**

 For squeezelite-esp32 configuration use "I2S Dac" audio output mode (or Bluetooth)